AyusheeMittal/EVA5_MidasYoloPlanarcnn/README.md

 2. Predict the depth map of the image
 3. Predict the Planar Surfaces in the region

-For this Assignment model, we take the Resnet101 Pretrained architecture as a common Encoder for both Yolo and Midas and add two separate branches for Yolo Decoder and Midas Decoder.
-We have made use of "**Transfer learning**" to load the weights for the Midas layer as well as that of Yolo.
-The model looks like this -
+For this Assignment model, We take the Encoder-Decoder type of architecture as the output we aim to get is "Dense".
+So we take the Resnet101 Pretrained architecture as a common Encoder for both Yolo and Midas and add two separate branches for Yolo Decoder and Midas Decoder.
+We have made use of "**Transfer learning**" to finetune our model with respect to our inputs by loading the weights for the Midas layer as well as that of Yolo.
+The model structure looks like this - https://github.com/AyusheeMittal/EVA5_MidasYoloPlanarcnn/blob/main/model.png
+The Yolo layers have been taken from the Yolov3 architecture. we have added a section of layers called "Yolo Head" to combine the encoder to the Yolo decoder.

+Also, we were able to integrate the planar RCNN Model for predicting the mask and generating 3-D planes.
+The model was taken from the NVlabs Repo.
+This network detects the planer regions given a single RGB image and predicts 3D plane parameters together with a segmentation mask for each planar region.
+A Refinet model to further refine/optimize the masks of these detected planars is also added.
+However, the model has been commented in this assignment code for we couldn't integrate the version with the latest one.
+The train functionality is also provided which we couldn't bring to the execution stage and henceforth commented too.

 ## Dataset
 This dataset consists of around 3500 images containing four main classes: